Sarah Andrews (author)

-Sarah Andrews (died July 24, 2019) was an American geologist and author of twelve science-based mystery novels and several short stories.
+Sarah Andrews (1951 – July 24, 2019) was an American geologist and author of twelve science-based mystery novels and several short stories.
 Many of the novels feature "clear-thinking, straight-talking" forensic geologist Em Hansen and take place in the Rocky Mountains region of the United States.
 Her novels have been praised for their combination of science and detective work within the mystery genre.
 Andrews, her husband Damon, and son Duncan died in a plane crash in Nebraska on July 24, 2019.

 Life and career

 I took in everything I had ever observed and projected myself backward in time, seeing the landscape on which the sands had been deposited before they became rock.